customink/signalerjs/docs/api.md

 ## featureFlag

-Returns a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) containing the flag value a user has for a given feature.
+Returns a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) containing the flag value a user has for a given feature if you are requesting via server-side and just the flag value if you are requesting via client-side.
 If the user is not flagged into a test group for that feature, they are sampled into one at this time and the value is stored to a cookie and returned.

 ```js
 var signal = new Signaler(features);